-The historical context for this verse is as follows...
+The historical context of this verse is as follows...

 As the children of Israel made their way to the promised land they passed through the land of the Amorites whom they defeated in battle.
-When they encamped in the plains of Moab, the king of Moab was exceedingly worried having heard what had happened to other nations that crossed swords with the Israelis.
+When they in the plains of Moab, the king having heard having heard what had happened to other nations that crossed swords with the Israelis, was exceedingly worried.
 He sought help from a Prophet-For-Hire named Balaam, requesting him to place a curse on this vast multitude of people.
-However

-These words obviously spoken to correct Balak's supposition (or hope) that the Lord would change His mind and allow Balaam to curse the children of Israel.
+These words were quite obviously spoken to correct Balak's supposition (or hope) that the Lord would change His mind and allow Balaam to curse the children of Israel.

 It is a very specific statement, made under very specific circumstances, and does not say that God never changes His mind.
 It merely says that God was not going to change His mind in that particular situation.